 When you click on View Incident Details you see a screen like this that shows the SUM of the number of failures:

-And if you click on that button that says “Go to SyntheticCheck Overview” it will take you to an Insights query.
+And if you click on that button that says “Go to SyntheticCheck Overview” it will take you to a query.
 Note that this does not show the SUM, but shows the TIMESERIES of the individual errors.

 If you want the list of the exact ERROR messages, you could change your query:

-Or you could navigate to an Insights dashboard that has details on the recent failures (I added a filter for my specific monitor that is going haywire).
+Or you could navigate to a dashboard that has details on the recent failures (I added a filter for my specific monitor that is going haywire).

 Some things to consider:

 - Consider how frequently your monitor runs and the # of locations compared with the “Y” minutes.
 If your monitor runs every 5 minutes from just 1 location, you would only get a maximum 1 failure per 5 minutes.
 Do the math really quickly when setting this up, and test, test, test!

 - Also remember to change the dropdown to “sum of query results”

 NRQL queries are brand new, and we know our customers are brilliant at using our products in interesting ways.
 What have you discovered you can do with NRQL Alerts and Synthetics?